Buyer’s Guide: HEPA Vacuums

 The Dyson Ball Multi Floor Vacuum, featuring an exceptionally easy-to-maneuver cleaning head, delivers an almost astonishing amount of suction power.
 In addition, it features whole-machine HEPA filtration for the absolute ultimate in protection against allergens and pollutants.
 The included wand accessories, including a useful stair tool and drapery brush, make the Dyson as versatile and convenient as it is powerful.

-BEST FOR PETS: Miele C3 Cat and Dog Vacuum
+BEST FOR PET OWNERS: Miele C3 Cat and Dog Vacuum

 If you’re serious about reducing allergens—and you refuse to give up Fluffy and Fido—opt for the Miele C3 Cat and Dog Vacuum.
 This is a HEPA canister model powerful enough to pick up even the tiniest bits of fur and pet dander, and the unit’s well designed, low-profile powerhead wand makes it easy to clean under the sofa, bed, and other low pieces of furniture.